-Get answers to your common questions
+Get answers to your medical imaging questions

 If you’re unable to keep your appointment, please call the specific American Health Imaging location where you’re scheduled 24 hours before your designated arrival time so we may try to fill your appointment with someone on our waiting list.

-Some procedures, particularly those involving sedatives or anesthesia, do require that another person drives you home.
+Some procedures, particularly those involving sedatives or anesthesia, do require that another person drive you home.
 If your procedure requires a driver for safety purposes, you’ll be notified as soon as you make your appointment.
 To find out more about the specific requirements of your next imaging procedure, refer to our service pages.

 Most insurance plans have some type of a deductible to meet before partial or full benefits apply to healthcare costs.